Whiskey is for drinking, water is for fighting! – often attributed to Mark Twain

 What kind world will we have in the next forty-plus years?
 Is the current water situation in the American West really the dire?
 What can be done now to prevent what is portrayed in the book?

 The Water Knife is a very good read.
-If you have any interest in the problems facing the continued growth of the American Westt, I suspect you’ll enjoy the book, too.
+If you have any interest in the problems facing the continued growth of the American West, I suspect you’ll enjoy the book, too.

 Note: The Water Knife is a sequel of sorts to a short story called The Tamarisk Hunter that can be read online.